You're Killing Me: Plot

 Congressman Schroder and his wife Astrid gathers everyone in the office to discuss the situation.
-They use bribery to try and keep Eden, her father and Zara quiet about the events seen on the phone but Eden wants to see the rest of the footage before deciding.
+They use bribery to try and keep Eden, her father, and Zara quiet about the events seen on the phone but Eden wants to see the rest of the footage before deciding.
 Meanwhile, Kendra has died from her injuries and Barrett is devastated.
 Astrid gives them a drink before showing them the footage.
 The rest of the video shows Barrett, angry at Melissa trying to leave, running her over in his car.
 The three of them take her body and throw it over the bridge.

 Eden is horrified by the footage and vows to take the phone to the police.
 Together with her father and Zara, they attempt to leave but feel dizzy and fall unconscious, indicating that Astrid had spiked their drink.
 Eden awakes in a car with her father, Zara and the bodies of Kendra and Gooch (who had just been killed by Barrett to hide their secret) and is pushed into the lake by the Schroders.
 Eden manages to escape with Zara but mourns the death of her father.

 She vows revenge and heads straight back to the Schroder mansion.
-As Congressman Schroder is watching the car-recovery on the news, he realises two bodies are unaccounted for when Eden sneaks up behind him and kills him with an axe.
+As Congressman Schroder is watching the car-recovery on the news, he realizes two bodies are unaccounted for when Eden sneaks up behind him and kills him with an axe.
 Upstairs, Astrid is clearing up the mess from the bathroom when she is attacked by Eden.
 Astrid quickly dodges it and the two get into a fight.
-Eden pushes her into the bath of water followed by the hairdryer, electrocuting Astrid.
+Eden pushes her into the bathtub of water followed by the hairdryer, electrocuting Astrid.

 Barrett comes home to find his parents dead and arms himself with a rifle.
 He goes outside to see Eden in his car and she instantly runs him over.
 She gets out of the car to face him and picks up the rifle but can't bring herself to kill him and falls to the floor crying and bleeding out from her fight with Astrid.
 Barrett, severely injured, gets up and prepares to attack Eden but is hit in the back of the head with the butt of the rifle by Zara.